kazuki0919/hojingpt-infra/README.md

 ```

 This completes the configuration, though, If you switch environments and run terraform, you will need to modify the environment variables as well, so it is recommended to use a tool such as [direnv](https://github.com/direnv/direnv).

+# CI/CD

+Unfortunately, CI/CD has not yet been set up.
+So, you need to use terraform locally.